boolean5/VirtualSign-classifier/README.md

 - [x] Prompt the user to calibrate and then turn off auto-calibration
 - [x] Insert new dataset
 - [x] Batch normalization
-- [ ] Add evaluation in the end of the training script
+- [ ] Add evaluation in the end of the training script (ideally using the evaluate.py script)
 - [ ] Check unsupervised pre-training
 - [ ] Check decision trees and gradient boosting
 - [ ] Try SVMs